williamnguyen-activecyber/okta.github.io/_source/_standards/SCIM/index.md

 > Profile Mastering Users is currently a {% api_lifecycle beta %} feature for Okta’s SCIM-Based Provisioning option.
 [Beta features](/docs/api/getting_started/releases-at-okta.html#beta) are made available to a small set of customers for testing and feedback.
-While in Beta, Okta may make breaking changes, so the integration with the feature can't be published in the Okta Application Network or used by customers in production environments.
+While in Beta, Okta may make breaking changes, so the integration with the feature can't be published in the Okta Integration Network or used by customers in production environments.

 Mastering is a more sophisticated version of read (import) Users.
 Mastering defines the flow and maintenance of user-object attributes and their lifecycle state.